AbhaySh4r/ML-AstroSet/README.md

 KNN_SVR_Class&Reg.ipynb - Classification and Regression process.
 Initially begin with NearestCentroid approach, but due to data limitations the performance was subpar, so we were forced to switch to using (K-Nearest Neighbors)KNN for a stronger classifier.
 Classification was done on the class variable to predict on a test set to visualize performance.
 Regression was performed using Support Vector Regression, scaling the data, and one-hot encoding the class variable to build a model for the redshift parameter.

+ClusteringwDensity.ipynb - Clustering algorithms using DBSCAN, HDBSCAN, OPTICS, KMeans, and GMM from the Scikit Learn Python Library

 ./data - holds the stellar dataset

 ./images - holds images